qiguangyang/zsh-output-highlighting/Readme.md

         source ~/.zshrc

 Dependencies
 ------------

 * highlight
+        ubuntu:  apt-get install highlight

-        brew install highlight # On OSX or use your regular package manager
+        OSX : brew install highlight # On OSX or use your regular package manager

 How to tweak
 ------------